 A small amount of sounds are normal.
 If you hear audible rattling sounds originating from your water heater, it could be an indication there is a problem.

 If residue has developed inside, your water heater may be less economical.
 This could end in bigger electric bills and potential ruin to your system.

 Leakage is the primary cause of a failing water heater.
 If you happen to see water around your water heater, you’re more than likely handling a leak and may cause major water damage to your home.

 - Inadequate Hot Water

-Experiencing no hot water whatsoever is apparent evidence of a problem.
+Getting no hot water whatsoever is clear evidence of a problem.
 But changing water temperature is frequently missed as a problem.
 This might possibly mean mineral deposits have built up and your water heater’s heating element must be fixed or changed.

 If you’re getting zero or minimal hot water, there could be a concern with the pilot light.
-If you’re unsure how to fix the water heater, call in the professionals at 239-908-6991.
+If you’re unsure how to fix the water heater, call in the professionals at 239-908-6991 in Fort Myers.
 While some landlords can relight the pilot light without assistance, it can be unsafe if you’re unsure of the steps to take.